Tongariro National Park: Access

 The bulk of Tongariro National Park is surrounded by roads that roughly follow the park borders and provide access.
 In the west, State Highway 4 passes Waimarino (National Park Village), and in the east, State Highway 1 runs parallel to the Tongariro River.
 State Highway 47 joins these two highways to the north of much of the park, although it bisects the Pihanga Scenic Reserve.
 The southern link is State Highway 49.
 The North Island Main Trunk railway from Auckland to Wellington passes Waimarino.

 The main entrance to the park is at Whakapapa Village, accessed via State Highway 48.
-A mountain access road leads from Whakapapa Village to Iwikau Village at the base of Whakapapa skifield.
-On the Turoa side, the Ohakune Mountain Road provides access from Ohakune township to the base of Turoa skifield.
-There is also a skifield access road to the Tukino ski field.
-These three roads each ascend to over 1,700 m.
+A mountain access road leads from Whakapapa Village to Iwikau Village at the base of Whakapapa ski field.
+On the Turoa side, the Ohakune Mountain Road provides access from Ohakune township to the base of Turoa ski field.
+Over its short length the road rises 910 m through rimu forest, beech forest and tussock.
+There is also a ski field access road to the Tukino ski field.
+These three roads each ascend to over 1,700 m above sea level.
 Other roads into the park include Mangatepopo Road and Ketetahi Road, which provide access to the start and end points of the Tongariro Alpine Crossing.

 Hiking and walking

 The most popular track in Tongariro National Park is the Tongariro Alpine Crossing.
 Most of the track is also part of the Tongariro Northern Circuit, a two- to four-day hike, which is one of New Zealand's ten Great Walks.
 Side trips to the summits of Mount Tongariro and Mount Ngauruhoe are possible on these tracks, though discouraged by the Department of Conservation.
 Another route is the three- to six-day Round the Mountain Track around Mount Ruapehu.
 Besides these, there are numerous shorter tracks appropriate for day tramps.
-With this track net, three camp sites, two emergency shelters, nine public and four private huts and the facilities in Whakapapa, the park is well developed for tourism.
-These tracks also serve as winter routes, as well as the track to the summit of Mount Ruapehu.
 Rock-climbing is also an option.